 X.6.1 XBeR Cross-Enterprise eReferral Workflow Definition

-The XRi-WD Profile, when grouping X-eReferral for Image Procedures with X-Read for Images should group with the following actors in the Table below:
+The Cross Enterprise eRefferal Workflow could include a request a patient for an Image Service Request.
+The read for the acquired images may be performed remotely.
+When the remote read is necessary, it is recommended that the XRi-WD Profile may be grouped with the X-eReferral actors in Table X.6-1.

 Table X.6-1: XRi-WD Workflow Definition Actors, when grouping with XBeR-WD Actors